nikki-nooka/RISH-NIKKI-IARE/README.md

 *   **The Need:** There is a pressing need for a tool that democratizes environmental intelligence, translating complex data into clear insights that empower proactive health decisions.

 ## Overview of Our Solution
-GeoSick is a cutting-edge web application that bridges the gap between environmental data and public health.
+OJAS is a cutting-edge web application that bridges the gap between environmental data and public health.
 It operates on a sophisticated, multi-layered architecture powered by **Google's Gemini AI models** and a modern **React/TypeScript** frontend.

 Here’s a breakdown of how it works: